(Edited Sample Only)

 In other words, I will try to explore the profound theological tension that exists between human initiatives to respond appropriately to events in our world, mirrored by the parallel awareness that God is ultimately in complete control of all things at all times—even when it doesn’t seem so to our limited understanding.
 In doing so, I will try to show that all our obedience and efforts are yet another mysterious part of God’s larger dealings with His universe.

 This is admittedly an ambitious effort, and some of what I’m going to share may make you dizzy at times.
-Please tighten your seat belt, stow all your electronic gear, (unless you’re using it to read this book) and keep your arms and heads inside the time-machine at all times.
+Please tighten your seat belt, stow all your electronic gear, (unless you’re using it to read this book), and keep your arms and heads inside the time-machine at all times.
 The ride has an end, and it will all be good.
+The Builder and Operator of the ride has assured me it will be so, and His word is entirely reliable.

 A Date That Will Live In Infamy